 Even with Schema App’s Highlighter (available with the Enterprise plan), you can do something very similar: mark your page visually via front-end and scale the markup, using the same template for many similar pages.

 APIs and integrations

-Schema App provides different integrations to adapt to data from other platforms (from WordPress to different e-commerce platforms like Shopify, Big Commerce and WooCommerce).
+Both the Schema App Editor & Highlighter have APIs and can be integrated with any website.
 WordLift addresses different needs and interacts with data from different CMSs through the app.wordlift.io platform.

 In addition, WordLift provides developers with its own APIs allowing our customers to query their database via GraphQL, use artificial intelligence to synthesize text, classify content, analyze the markup schema present on the site and access many other features.

 Simplifying, we could say that the Knowledge Graph is a huge database where information is organized and related.
 Thus, the main benefit of a Knowledge Graph is that it allows you to contextualize and connect large amounts of data in a perfectly understandable way for all types of machines.

 As we all know, Google has its own Knowledge Graph.
 But not only Google: all tech giants have developed similar technologies to manage data better internally and, at the same time, communicate more efficiently with search engines, thus achieving greater organic visibility.

 WordLift allows all companies to create their own Knowledge Graph.
 In other words, WordLift connects the markup schema of your pages with the database that search engines use to understand your online content.

 Just as your sitemap.html shows Google the most important pages within your site, WordLift creates a kind of semantic sitemap or map of meanings and relationships.
 The result will then be a network of connections that helps define every concept, person, product, or other type of entity presented on your website, allowing Google to interpret and index them perfectly.

 #2 Plus: WordLift improves the UX of your website